danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

                 df_tmp['Label'] = df_tmp['Year'].astype(str) + "-" + df_tmp['Month'].apply(lambda x: str(x).zfill(2))
             else:
                 df_tmp['Label'] = df_tmp['Date']

             # Check if return_type exists in df_tmp
             if return_type not in df_tmp.columns:
                 raise ValueError(f"Column '{return_type}' does not exist in the DataFrame.")

             # Plot returns as a bar chart
             colors = ['red' if x < 0 else 'blue' for x in df_tmp[return_type]]
             plt.figure(figsize=(10, 8))
             plt.axhline(0, color='red', linestyle='--', linewidth=2.0)
             plt.bar(df_tmp['Label'], df_tmp[return_type], color=colors, edgecolor='black')
-            plt.title(f'{ticker} {return_type}')
+            plt.title(f'{security_class_val} {return_type}')
             plt.xlabel(period)
             plt.ylabel(return_type)
             plt.grid(axis='y', linestyle='--', alpha=0.7)
             plt.xticks(rotation=45)  # Rotate labels if needed for readability plt.show()

 Now let's define a function called *calculate_stats* which will calculate Quarterly Return Statistics based on Year and Year % Return.
 Similar to what we did using SQL queries, we want to find the Lowest, Highest, Average, Median and Variance of Quarterly Returns for each Year.
 We use the built-in *groupby* and *agg* functions we can apply to dataframes to achieve this.
-It requires a return dataframe and period type as input parameters and returns a statistics dataframe.
+It requires a return dataframe, security class type and period type as input parameters and returns a statistics dataframe.

-        def calculate_stats(df_ret, period):
+        def calculate_stats(df_ret, security_class, period):

             """
             Calculate various statistical metrics for returns such as Lowest, Highest, Average, Median returns, and Return Variance for the given period.

-            Parameters:
+            Args:
                 - df_ret: DataFrame containing return data.
+                - security_class: A string indicating the security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker')
-            - period: The period for which the statistics are being calculated ('Year', 'Quarter', 'Month', or 'Daily').
+                - period: A string indicating the period type for x-axis labeling ('Year', 'Quarter', 'Month', etc.).

             Returns:
-            - df_tmp: A DataFrame containing the calculated statistics for each 'Ticker' over the specified period.
+                - df_tmp: A DataFrame containing the calculated statistics for each security class type over the specified period.
             """

             # Determine the required columns based on the given period
             if (period == 'Quarter') or (period == 'Month') or (period == 'Daily'):
                 # For these periods, also include 'Year' and 'Year % Return' in the grouping columns
-                required_cols = ['Ticker', 'Year', 'Year % Return']
+                required_cols = [security_class, 'Year', 'Year % Return']
             else:
                 # Default to 'Year' only if the period is not specified as 'Quarter', 'Month', or 'Daily'
-                required_cols = ['Ticker']
+                required_cols = [security_class]

             # Adjust period string for daily returns (no prefix) or for non-daily periods (add space after period)
             if period == 'Daily':